terminusdb/terminuscms-docs/reference-guides/document-ui-templates/ViewDocumentComponent.md

 ## ViewDocumentComponent
-The `ViewDocumentComponent` allows you to view existing documents using the FrameViewer components from `....`.
+The `ViewDocumentComponent` allows you to view existing documents using the [FrameViewer](../document-ui-sdk.md) component.

 ## Installation